-Coagulation disorders cause the body to form too many or too few blood clots.
-They are usually due to a genetic mutation and are often treatable with medications.
-Coagulation disorders can cause excessive bleeding if the body is unable to form blood clots properly.
+Coagulation disorders are usually due to a genetic mutation and are often treatable with medications.
+They can cause excessive bleeding if the body is unable to form blood clots properly.
 In other cases, they may cause the body to produce blood clots too readily and increase the risk of blocked blood vessels.

 This article will discuss the different types, causes, and treatments of coagulation disorders.

 Coagulation disorders are when the body has issues controlling blood clots.
 Coagulation refers to the process of forming blood clots — our bodies rely on this vital process to help prevent excessive bleeding from an injured blood vessel.